PupoSDC/chair-flight/libs/content/blog/posts/002-question-editor-release/page.md

     Today we are releasing one essential piece of the puzzle to make that happen.
 ---

+**Note: 2023-02-05**: This feature has since been removed from Chair Flight, pending a complete redesign.
+Stay put for more updates in our blog!

 The key differential between our question bank and other solutions available is that our question bank is Free and Open source.
 The goal is to build a community of students and former students who wish to 'pay it forward' by helping us write